banfstory/Django-Rest-API/README.md

 ---

 ------------------------------------------------------------------------------------------------------------------

-FLASK RESTFUL API INSTRUCTIONS: To run the Flask API, it needs to run on a local server and it will be running the application from a virtual environment so that all packages will be already pre-installed within the whole folder itself.

 To run the virtual environment do the following (instructions for windows OS only), start with going into command prompt: